Av1Sharma/F1-Telemetry-App/README.md

 # 🏎️ F1 Telemetry App

 This is a Streamlit web app using my Python scripts [here](https://github.com/Av1Sharma/F1-Telemetry-Visualization) that lets users visualize Formula 1 telemetry data in 3D and view detailed race statistics for individual drivers during specific sessions.
 Powered by FastF1, Plotly, and Streamlit, it provides a unique interactive experience for fans and analysts alike.
+View it live [here](https://f1telemetry-app.streamlit.app/)!

 ## 🚀 Features